jonatanpetersson/jp-weld/README.md

 # jp-weld

 weld is a miniature component framework and web compiler for simpler web applications.
-Just an idea that arose while starting building a new portfolio.
+Just a side project that kind of got started while building something else, so decided to export it into its own thing.

 ## Install